martinvirtel/picturalliance.py/README.md

 ### Caveats

 While implementing this sample client, there were some things I stumbled upon.
-This list may help others who are on the same assignment.
+This list may help others.

-  - The API returns HTTP Error Code 403 if your credentials are wrong, but also if your credentials are right, but your IP address is not whitelisted by the API
+  - The API returns HTTP Error Code 403 if your credentials are correct, but your IP address is not whitelisted by the API.

-  - The `/search` endpoint parameters startDate, date, endDate do not work with GET.
-POST works.
+  - The `/search` endpoint parameters `startDate`, `date`, `endDate` do not work with `GET`. `POST` works.

-  - Some values of `endDate` raise a HTTP Error Code 400, for example `--endDate=2010-12-10`
+  - Some values of `endDate` raise a HTTP Error Code 400, for example `--endDate=2010-12-10`.